 Yoshua Okón was born in 1970 in Mexico City, Mexico, where he currently lives and works.

-Yoshua Okón was born in Mexico City in 1970 where he currently lives.
-His work, like a series of near-sociological experiments executed for the camera, blends staged situations, documentation and improvisation and questions habitual perceptions of reality and truth, selfhood and morality.
+Yoshua Okón was born in Mexico City in 1970 where he currently lives and works.
+The artist blends mediums, including video, installation, and performance, in order to engage the viewer in a dialogue concerning the complexity of contemporary society.
+His work is like a series of near-sociological experiments, a humorous provocation, executed for the camera in which he blends staged situations, documentation, and improvisation in order to question habitual perceptions of reality and truth, selfhood and morality.